PrimaveraDeveloper/lithium/ref/sdk-2.0/service-designer.md

 You should consider that controllers also define 3 very important aspects of the Web API behavior:

 - They set the base route of the endpoints (see the "Route" property).
-- They define the authorization mode (and the corresponding scope) shared by all its actions.
+- They define the authorization mode (and the corresponding policy) shared by all its actions.
 - They may define parameters (for the route) shared between all the controller's actions.

 ![Controller](./_assets/controller.png "Controller")